galenmolk/Unity-Yield-Registry/README.md

 # Unity Yield Registry
-Use this registry to cache your `YieldInstruction` objects, saving you on memory allocation and minimizing garbage collection.
+Use this registry to cache your `YieldInstruction` objects, saving you on memory allocation and minimizing your garbage collection.

 ---
 **Example Usages:**